County Sligo Ireland · Co. Sligo · Ballygawley Save · Share

 By air

-Ireland West Airport Knock (NOC) is 1 hour.
-Dublin is 2h 45m.
+Ireland West Airport Knock (NOC) is about an hour by road.
+Dublin is roughly 2h 45m.